mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 #### What we're working with

 We'll make a simple Ember Todo App (what else could it be :)) that's then loaded in another non-Ember app.
-Use cases may wary, probably 2 most common ones are a widget that requires visualising data like maps or microfrontends that may need to share data between each other.
+Use cases may vary, but probably the two most common ones are a widget that requires visualizing data like maps or micro-frontends that may need to share data between each other.

-The goal of this post mainly to show how to wrangle the Ember's build system and show how a potential integration between applications could look like.
+The goal of this post is to show how to wrangle Ember's build system and how a potential integration between applications could look like.

-The easiest approach for making the app embeddable would be to bundle it's scripts into a single JS and CSS files.
-This is an additional build step we have to handle ourselves as by default Webpack splits code into chunks and while it could be disabled, the Ember-cli itself also always splits code into `vendor.js` and `app.js` files.
-In the "old Ember" we'd use a tool such as `ember-cli-concat` to do that, with Embroider we need to take care of things through webpack however.
+The easiest approach for making the app embeddable would be to bundle its scripts into single JS and CSS files.
+This is an additional build step we have to handle ourselves as by default, Webpack splits code into chunks, and while that could be disabled, the Ember-cli itself also always splits code into `vendor.js` and `app.js` files.
+In the "old Ember" we'd use a tool such as `ember-cli-concat` to do that, with Embroider, we need to take care of things through webpack.

 The end goal is to be able to include a script like so: